 Meath Children and Young Peoples Services Committee (CYPSC) bring together the main statutory, community and voluntary providers of services to children and young people in the County.
 They provide a forum for joint planning and co-ordination of activities to ensure that children, young people and their families receive improved and accessible services.
 The Council is a member of the CYPSC committee and works closely with other agencies to implement actions that respond to children and young people’s needs.

 Meath Comhairle na nÓg provides a forum for young people (aged between 12-18) in the County to discuss local and national issues of relevance to them.
 Comhairle na nÓg is recognized as the official structure for participation by young people in the development of policies and services.
-Meath Comhairle na nÓg is represented on a number of boards locally and at Dáil na nÓg nationally and is under the direction of the Department of Children and Youth Affairs.
+Meath Comhairle na nÓg is represented on a number of boards locally and at Dáil na nÓg nationally and is under the direction of the Department of Children, Equality, Disability, Integration and Youth.

 While the population of Meath increased by 5.9% from 184,135 in 2011 to 195,044 in 2016, there was a 27.4 % increase in the persons aged 65 and over, one of the largest increases in the country.
 The changing demographics and the ageing of the County’s population profile pose challenges for the development of responsive social policies.
 The ‘Age Friendly Ireland’ Initiative is a key policy document that provides leadership and guidance in identifying the needs and opportunities of an ageing population and is now embedded within the local government system.
 The Council is committed to this initiative and the current Meath Age Friendly County Strategy 2017-2020 sets out solution focussed commitments for improvement to the key areas of infrastructure, transportation, services and information.
 The strategy provides an overall response to the issues being experienced by this group across the County.
 The Council hosted the National Age Friendly Ireland Programme in 2018.